top of page

 Lombardic Mandolin

-Lombardic Mandolin (Mandolino Lombardo) also known as “Milanese” is an instrumnet from Mandolin family however varying grately from Neapolitan Mandolin.
-It's bowl is shallower and of half round shape, it's 2cm wider but length of body ramains simiar to standard bowl backed mandolin.
+Lombardic Mandolin (Mandolino Lombardo) also known as “Milanese” is an instrument from Mandolin family however varying greatly from Neapolitan Mandolin.
+It's bowl is shallower and of half round shape, it's 2cm wider but length of body remains similar to standard bowl backed mandolin.
 Bowl is most commonly made of Fruit wood or Maple with number of ribs varying from 13 to 25.
-Neck is shorter but wider, usually has a scaloped fretboard with 19 to 21 frets and a scale length of 304mm ( 152mm from 1st to 12th fret).
-Head of Lombardic mandolins is similar to a Baroque mandolin with viloin like peg box and wooden pegs oppositely of mechanical tuners.
-Instead of tailpiece strings are attached to a permamently glued bridge on soundboard where they are tied in a same way as strings on Lute/Baroque Mandolin.
-Bridge is usually made of Maple stained black to imitate Ebony (mandolin I was restoring has an addition of bone as string lenght had to be increased to improve intonation and to lower point at which string exit the hole to lower the action).
+Neck is shorter but wider, usually has a scalloped fretboard with 19 to 21 frets and a scale length of 304mm ( 152mm from 1st to 12th fret).
+Head of Lombardic mandolins is similar to a Baroque mandolin with violin like peg box and wooden pegs oppositely of mechanical tuners.
+Instead of tailpiece strings are attached to a permanently glued bridge on soundboard where they are tied in a same way as strings on Lute/Baroque Mandolin.
+Bridge is usually made of Maple stained black to imitate Ebony (mandolin I was restoring has an addition of bone as string length had to be increased to improve intonation and to lower point at which string exit the hole to lower the action).

 Lombardic Mandolins were originally strung with three gut strings and three copper wire wound on silk.
 Strings set used on mandolin I was restoring is an Aquila Brand set made of the following strings: